Residential International Students

 4. Meet additional criteria as established by each department.

-6. CPT for academic credit requires minimum time onsite:
+6. CPT for academic credit requires minimum time onsite.

 7. A maximum of nine credits in internships may be taken.
 Each separate internship must have goals and objectives different than the prior ones taken for credit.